Geely Panda Mini EV: Livan Blue Balloon

-The Livan Blue Balloon (睿蓝蓝气球 (Ruìlán Lánqìqiú)) was presented in August 2025.
-It is scheduled to launch in China in 13 September 2025.
+The Livan Blue Balloon (睿蓝蓝气球) was presented in August 2025.
+It launched in China on 13 September 2025.

 Specifications

 The production version of the Panda Mini EV was launched in February 2023.
 The Panda Mini EV is equipped with lithium iron phosphate (LFP) batteries supplied by Gotion Hi-Tech.
 The short-range version of the Panda Mini EV has a CLTC range of 120 km, while the long-range version has a CLTC range of 200 km with a maximum driving speed of 100 km/h.
 The long-range version is fitted with a 30 kW front motor and supports 22 kW DC fast charging capable of charging the battery from 30% to 80% within 30 minutes.